PoloBustillo/strapi-provider-upload-firestorage/README.md

 # strapi-provider-upload-firestorage
-strapi provider for firebase storage
+provider for strapi  upload using firestorage